 What is the Difference Between Marijuana and Hemp?

 Marijuana and hemp are simply different varieties of the cannabis plant.
 Hemp, otherwise known as industrial hemp, is commonly used to produce textiles, clothing and rope.
 It has a very high CBD content combined with a low THC content of typically less than 1%.
 These days, most manufacturers produce their CBD products using hemp, as a result of the significantly reduced cost of production, as the THC need not be removed from the product.
 Marijuana, in contrast, has higher levels of THC, the chemical compound responsible for the “high” that marijuana users experience.
 Marijuana is used to produce medicinal marijuana or cannabis oil, often used by cancer patients and those experiencing extreme pain.

 What Other Kinds of Cannabis-Based Oils Are There?

-Cannabis Oil, otherwise known as Medical Marijuana is made from marijuana, a variety of the cannabis plant that has moderate to high levels of Tetrahydrocannabinol (THC) and moderate to high levels of Cannabidiol (CBD).
-It is usually blended with a carrier oil such as Medium Chain Triglyceride (MCT) oil, olive oil or hemp seed oil.
+Cannabis Oil, otherwise known as Medical Marijuana is made from marijuana, a variety of the cannabis plant that has high levels of Tetrahydrocannabinol (THC) and moderate levels of Cananbidiol (CBD).
+It is usually blended with a carrier oil such as coconut oil, Medium Chain Triglyceride (MCT) oil, olive oil or hemp seed oil.
 It is known by various names such as medical cannabis, medical marijuana, marijuana oil, or THC oil.
 Because it has significant levels of THC, in sufficient amounts, it can cause a psychoactive effect.
 For the most part, however, because dosages are small and spread throughout the day, these effects can be minimised.
 For a more in-depth discussion on Cannabis Oil, check out our article Cannabis Oil: The Ultimate Guide.

 Full Spectrum vs Isolate